SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Vertical Whitespace
 -------------------

+Leave at least one blank line:

+* between adjacent methods and functions
+* before and after contiguous sets of var declarations
+* before and after any multi-line var declaration
+* before and after any enum declaration.

-The use of vertical whitespace is encouraged to aid readability, such as within otherwise-too-dense
-``class``, ``struct`` and ``protocol`` definitions::
+You are also encouraged to add vertical whitespace where it is not mandated but helps readability, such as immediately after the opening braces of otherwise-too-dense ``class``, ``struct`` and ``protocol`` definitions::

     class Shape : Rotatable, Scalable {